Artists

 (UKR/DE)

-Ukrainian violinist Andrej Bielow was educated in Germany and France.
-As a soloist and chamber musician, he has recorded over 20 CDs and performed as a soloist with orchestras such as the New Japan Philharmonic, the Orchestre National de France, the Kiev Philharmonic and the Munich Chamber Orchestra.
-At international competitions, Bielow has won several prizes, and he has received a large number of cultural grants.
-He teaches violin at the conservatory in Graz and frequently gives master classes in Europe, Asia and the USA.
-As a chamber musician, he has performed at festivals throughout Europe – including Chamber Music at Lundsgaard, where his distinguished musicianship, passion for chamber music and infectious energy have made him a regular and treasured guest.
+The Ukrainian violinist Andrej Bielow has studied in Germany and France.
+As a soloist and chamber musician, he has recorded over 20 CDs and performed as a soloist with orchestras such as the New Japan Philharmonic, Orchestre National de France, Kiev Philharmonic, and Münchener Kammerorchester.
+Bielow has won numerous awards at international competitions and has received a wide range of cultural grants.
+He currently teaches violin at the Conservatory in Graz and frequently gives masterclasses across Europe, Asia, and the USA.
+As a chamber musician, he has performed at festivals throughout Europe, including Kammermusik på Lundsgaard, where his outstanding musicianship, deep passion for chamber music and contagious personality have made him a cherished and regular guest.

 (DK)